yjg30737/pyqt-popup-graphics-view/README.md

 # pyqt-popup-graphics-view
-PyQt Popup QGraphicsView (Image will pop up when move the mouse cursor inside the QGraphicsView)
+PyQt Popup QGraphicsView (Image will pop up when move the mouse cursor inside the QGraphicsView, follow the cursor if you move it inside of the window)

 ## Requirements
 PyQt5 >= 5.8